Baldur's Gate II: Shadows of Amn: Story

-Shortly after the events of Baldur's Gate, the hero and companions are overcome and taken captive.
+Shortly after the events of Baldur's Gate, the party led by Gorion's Ward are overcome and taken captive.
 When the game opens, the player character awakens in a cage and is then experimented on by a wizard, who is aware of the player character's heritage and speaks of "untapped power".
-The wizard is distracted as his complex is attacked by Shadow Thieves, and disappears to fight them.
+The wizard is distracted as his complex is under attack, disappears to fight them.
 Imoen, appearing from a side room, frees the player character.
 Jaheira and Minsc are also held in cells close by.
-Minsc reveals that his witch Dynaheir was killed sometime after their capture, while Jaheira's husband Khalid is later found tortured to death, leaving Jaheira emotionally devastated.
+Minsc reveals that his companion Dynaheir was killed sometime after their capture, while Jaheira's husband Khalid is later found tortured to death, leaving Jaheira emotionally devastated.
 The characters fight their way through the underground complex, learning more and more of their captor's despicable character and that his name is Irenicus.
 At length, escaping the complex, they emerge into the city of Athkatla and witness Irenicus fighting off some of his attackers, whom he destroys.
 An argument then ensues, during which Imoen angrily attacks Irenicus using magic.
 The Cowled Wizards appear and, after a fight, arrest both Irenicus and Imoen for the unsanctioned use of magic, and teleport both of them away.

-In the slums of Athkatla, a man named Gaelan Bayle offers the party the help of a powerful organization, who can find Imoen or Irenicus for the large sum of 20,000 gold pieces.
-The party is approached by and offered the help of another rival guild headed by Bodhi; it is the player's choice whom to side with.
+In the slums of Athkatla, a man named Gaelan Bayle offers the party the help of a powerful organization known as the Shadow Thieves, who can find Imoen or Irenicus for the large sum of 20,000 gold pieces.
+The party is later approached by and offered the help of another rival guild headed by a woman named Bodhi; it is the player's choice whom to side with.
 Meanwhile, Imoen and Irenicus have been removed to an asylum called Spellhold, which is situated on an island.
 Irenicus soon breaks his bonds and prepares to experiment on Imoen.